csc-training/csc-env-eff/_hands-on/throughput/hyperqueue.md

 ```

 {:start="4"}
-4. After the job has finished (should take a couple of minutes), you should notice that a
+4. After a couple of minutes, you should notice that a file `sdf.tar.gz` containing
-   file `sdf.tar.gz` containing the output files has appeared in your working directory.
+   the output files has appeared in your working directory.

 💡 Tip: If you want to monitor the progress of your HyperQueue jobs/tasks, just export
 the location of the HyperQueue server an use the `hq` commands (see the [official